cycentum/autostereogram-canvas/README.md

 Copyright for Some of the background images are not owned by me.

 ## Misc
-The title "マジカルアイ" ("Magical Eye" in Japanese) is taken from Japanese magazine Magical Eye series.
+The title "マジカルアイ" ("Magical Eye" in Japanese) is taken from Japanese magazine Magical Eye series (https://tkj.jp/magicaleye/).